Read This First

 Prompt 5: Are human brains naturally prone to inductive reasoning?
 Cite the relevant studies.

-The section turns on P-value and N-Sigma.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep P-value and N-Sigma in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep P-value distinct from N-Sigma.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep P-value distinct from N-Sigma.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Tversky and Kahneman (1974) introduced the concept of heuristics in their seminal work on judgment under uncertainty.
 They argued that humans use fast, rule-of-thumb strategies (heuristics) for problem-solving and decision-making, which are forms of inductive reasoning.
 These heuristics allow us to make quick, often accurate, judgments without needing detailed information, demonstrating our natural inclination towards induction.